sourcemeta/jsontoolkit/README.markdown

 choice.
 Otherwise, you would need to write (often inefficient) code to make multiple JSON implementations work together.

-To solve this problem, JSON Toolkit aims to be a thin interoperable frontend to multiple JSON implementations.
+To solve this problem, JSON Toolkit aims to be a thin and interoperable frontend to multiple JSON implementations that provides an interface that resembles standard C++ containers.